-Tina C. Mason, MD, MPH, FACOG, is an associate professor of Primary Care, at the Marian University College of Osteopathic Medicine.
+Tina C. Mason, MD, MPH, FACOG, is an associate professor in the Primary Care Department, Marian University, College of Osteopathic Medicine.
 A native of Chicago, Dr. Mason completed medical school at the University of Iowa, Roy J. and Lucille A. Carver College of Medicine, and completed an Obstetrics and Gynecology residency at the University of Michigan.

-Dr. Mason is a passionate advocate for the health of all women, particularly women with limited access to quality medical care.
-She has served as Chairman of Obstetrics and Gynecology in two large urban medical centers, and program director for two Obstetrics and Gynecology residency programs.
-Her experience with the underserved populations of the world inspired her to complete a Master of Public Health degree from Columbia University Mailman School of Public Health.
-During her east coast experience, she was appointed Associate Commissioner of Health with the New York City Department of Health and Mental Hygiene, her tenure included direct involvement with the September 11th World Trade Center disaster.
+Dr. Mason is a passionate advocate for the health of all women—particularly women with limited access to quality medical care.
+She has served as Chairman of Obstetrics and Gynecology in two large urban medical centers and program director for two Obstetrics and Gynecology residency programs.
+Her experience with the underserved populations of the world inspired her to complete a Master of Public Health from Columbia University Mailman School of Public Health.
+During her east coast experience, she was appointed Associate Commissioner of Health with the New York City Department of Health and Mental Hygiene; her tenure included direct involvement with the September 11th World Trade Center disaster.

 Dr. Mason and her husband relocated to Indiana from California in early 2022.
-She is working with Marian University on their Diversity, Equity, Inclusion, and Belonging (DEIB) activities, and is active in resident education at Ascension St. Vincent Medical Center.
+She works with Marian University on its Diversity, Equity, Inclusion, and Belonging (DEIB) activities and is active in resident education at Ascension St. Vincent Medical Center.

 Dr. Mason is happily married, has three children, and is the proud ‘Grandma’ of six.
 Her interests include Maternal/Infant Mortality, Pediatric Gynecology, Contraception, Physician bias in health care, quality outcomes, community service, cooking, reading, and travel.